-Crispy buffalo smashed potatoes are an instant favorite!
-The smashed potatoes get crisped up perfectly in the oven, and then are topped with a tangy, spicy buffalo sauce.
+Buffalo smashed potatoes get crisped up perfectly in the oven and are topped with a tangy, spicy buffalo sauce.

 I mean, sure you've tried buffalo chicken wings.
 And maybe even buffalo cauliflower.
 But have you tried buffalo smashed potatoes?
 If you haven't, do it now and thank me later.

 Smashing potatoes is one of my absolute ways to enjoy them.
 Even more so than french fries!